PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/raspberry-pi.rst

 .. warning:: Using an older version of Balena Etcher may cause bootlooping (the system will repeatedly boot and restart) when imaging your Raspberry Pi.
 Updating to the latest Balena Etcher will fix this issue.

+If you are using a non-standard Pi Camera connected to the CSI port, :ref:`additional configuration may be required. <docs/hardware/picamconfig:Pi Camera Configuration>`

 Final Steps
 -----------
 Insert the flashed microSD card into your Raspberry Pi and boot it up.
 The first boot may take a few minutes as the Pi expands the filesystem.
 Be sure not to unplug during this process.